YeoJongHan/CTF_WriteUps/NYPInfosec_Dec_2021/Crypto/ROX != XOR/README.md

 flag = `NYP{YOUDONEIT}`

 **Intended solution is probably to inverse the 1s to 0s and 0s to 1s after the XOR.
-Credits to Dylan**
+Credits to `Dylan` :D**